-We present the experimental results in Figures \ref{fig:cutest2}, \ref{fig:cutest3}, \ref{fig:cutest4}, and \ref{fig:cutest5}, corresponding to noise from~the~normal distribution, $t$-distribution, log-normal distribution, and Weibull distribution, respectively.
+We present the experimental results in Figures \ref{fig:cutest2}, \ref{fig:cutest3}, \ref{fig:cutest4}, \ref{fig:cutest5}, \ref{fig:cutest6}, and \ref{fig:cutest7}, corresponding to noise from the normal distribution, $t_4$-distribution, $t_2$-distribution, log-normal distribution, Weibull distribution, and Cauchy distribution, respectively.
 In each figure, the first column represents the performance of all methods under the default irreducible noise levels with varying $\epsilon$.
-The last two columns represent the performance of TR-SSQP~and~TR-SSQP2 under varying irreducible noise levels with the default $\epsilon$.
-For clarity, we trim the performance ratio (x-axis) based on two conditions: (1) if all methods converge, we trim the performance~\mbox{ratio}~after the last method converges; (2) if some methods diverge on some~\mbox{problems},~we~trim the~\mbox{performance}~ratio when no method converges on new problems within the iteration budget.
+The last two columns represent the performance of TR-SSQP and TR-SSQP2 under varying irreducible noise levels with the default $\epsilon$.
+For clarity, we trim the performance ratio ($x$-axis) based on two conditions: (1) if all methods converge, we trim the performance ratio after the last method converges; (2) if some methods diverge on some problems, we trim the performance ratio when no method converges on new problems within the iteration budget.

-Comparing corresponding plots across the four figures, we first observe that all methods are~robust to the noise distribution.
-For any fixed combination of $\epsilon, \epsilon_f, \epsilon_g, \epsilon_h$, changing the noise~distribution~results in limited differences in the performance ratios.
-Next, we investigate the impact of varying~$\epsilon$, $\epsilon_f$, $\epsilon_g$, $\epsilon_h$.
+Comparing corresponding plots across the six figures, we first observe that all methods are robust to the noise distribution.
+For any fixed combination of $\epsilon, \epsilon_f, \epsilon_g, \epsilon_h$, changing the noise distribution results in limited differences in the performance ratios.
+Notably, even when the noise follows a Cauchy distribution, which does not satisfy the bounded $(1+\delta)$-moment condition, the performance ratios degrade only by a limited amount.
+Next, we investigate the impact of varying $\epsilon$, $\epsilon_f$, $\epsilon_g$, $\epsilon_h$.

-0.2cm $\bullet$ $\boldsymbol{\epsilon}:$ From the first column of the four figures, we observe that as $\epsilon$ decreases from $10^{-1}$ to $10^{-2}$, all methods require more iterations to converge, increasing by a factor of 10 to 100.
+0.2cm $\bullet$ $\boldsymbol{\epsilon}:$ From the first column of the six figures, we observe that as $\epsilon$ decreases from $10^{-1}$ to $10^{-2}$, all methods require more iterations to converge, increasing by a factor of 10 to 100.
 This observation aligns well with our theoretical complexity bounds.
 However, when $\epsilon$ further decreases to $10^{-3}$, all methods fail to converge on some datasets within the iteration budget.
-This is primarily because, given the default irreducible noise levels, $\epsilon = 10^{-3}$ no longer satisfies the lower bound~in~Assumption \ref{assump:epsilon}.
+This is primarily because, given the default irreducible noise levels, $\epsilon = 10^{-3}$ no longer satisfies the lower bound in Assumption \ref{assump:epsilon}.
 That being said, the impact of decreasing $\epsilon$ is less notable for TR-SSQP-AveH and TR-SSQP-EstH, highlighting the advantages of exploring Hessian information in the algorithm design.